python/cpython/Doc/library/typing.rst

    Generic version of :class:`list`.
    Useful for annotating return types.
-To annotate arguments it is preferred to use abstract collection types such as :class:`Mapping`, :class:`Sequence`, or :class:`AbstractSet`.
+To annotate arguments it is preferred to use an abstract collection type such as :class:`Sequence` or :class:`Iterable`.

    This type may be used as follows::